dannywarren/Oblivion-DenockArrowToo/DenockArrowToo-Readme.txt

 By default, it uses whatever you have the "ready/sheath weapon" key set to.

-This value is global and should persist across different save files, so you should only have to set it once if you do not like the default.
+This value is global and will persist in your save files, so you should only have to set it once if you do not like the default.

 If you wish to change which control is responsible for denocking an arrow, you can do so by setting the DenockArrowKey variable in the console.

-A list of available control codes are here: http://cs.elderscrolls.com/constwiki/index.php/IsControlPressed#Control_IDs
+A list of available control key codes are here: http://cs.elderscrolls.com/constwiki/index.php/IsControlPressed#Control_IDs

 For example, if you wanted to set denock to the "grab" key, open the console